ckeditor/ckeditor4-docs/guides/widget_sdk/tutorial_1/README.md

 Additionally, as we are going to define a toolbar button, the `icons` property needs to be set and include the name of the icon file.

 <p class="tip">
 	Please note the special naming convention for widget toolbar buttons.
 The Widget API will only be able to automatically add the button to the toolbar if the name of the icon is the same as the widget.
 In this case this will be <code>simplebox</code>.
-Do remember that the <code>icons</code> property **accepts a PNG icon file name without an extension**.
+Do remember that the <code>icons</code> property <strong>accepts a PNG icon file name without an extension</strong>.
 </p>

 	CKEDITOR.plugins.add( 'simplebox', {
 		requires: 'widget',

 		icons: 'simplebox',